How To Start A Compost Bin Or Pile In Your Backyard – Everything You Need To Know

 When I was a child, I dreamed of having a magic wand and turning unwanted stuff into treasures.
 Now, as a mature gardener, I’ve found that magic wand, and it’s called my compost bin.

-Laugh if you will, but starting a compost bin lets you turn kitchen scraps and garden detritus into organic compost.
-That may not achieve “treasure” status but then again…have you checked the price at a garden store lately?
+Laugh if you will, but learning how to start a compost bin lets you turn kitchen scraps and garden detritus into organic compost.
+That may not achieve “treasure” status but then again… have you checked the price at a garden store lately?

-If you’ve been thinking of starting a compost pile and scrolling the internet to figure out how to start composting, you’ve found what you are looking for.
-Read on for all the details you need on how to start a compost bin.
+If you’ve been thinking of starting a compost pile and scrolling the internet to learn how to compost at home, you’ve found what you are looking for.
+Read on for all the details you need on starting a compost bin or pile.

 Woman scoops compost from a bin into a wheelbarrow